|Short name: SMHI|

 |Email address: Please login or register to view contact information.|

 SMHI, the Swedish Meteorological and Hydrological Institute, is the Swedish governmental agency, under the Ministry of Environment, for meteorology, climate, hydrology and oceanography.
 SMHI operates national observational networks and data management systems for the atmosphere, rivers and lakes, and the seas in areas of interest for Sweden.
 The national observations are supplemented by an extensive international data exchange.
-SMHI operates oceanographic buoys in the Baltic and the Skagerrak-Kattegat, some in cooperation with Swedish universitites.
-Together with the Finnish Environment Institute (SYKE) SMHI operates a FerryBox system on the route Gothenburg-Kemi-Uleåborg-Lübeck-Gothenburg.
-As part of the Swedish national marine environmental monitoring programme monthly oceanographic cruises are carried out.
+SMHI operates oceanographic buoys in the Baltic and the Skagerrak-Kattegat seas, some in cooperation with Swedish universities and a FerryBox system on the route Lubeck-Uleåborg-Kemi-Lübeck.
+As part of the Swedish national marine environmental monitoring program monthly oceanographic cruises are carried out.
 SMHI runs daily operational meteorological, hydrological and oceanographic forecast models.
+The forecasts are disseminated to the public and to national and international clients.
+SMHI also operates the Baltic Algae Watch System, which is based on satellite remote sensing of cyanobacteria blooms.
+SMHI is Sweden’s National Oceanographic Data Centre within the IOC’s IODE network and within HELCOM, OSPAR and EU-projects.
+SMHI hosts the Swedish IOC-secretariat, and is also participating actively in the Global Ocean Observing System, i.e. EuroGOOS, BOOS and NOOS.
+The RTD staff has almost 100 full-time scientists.
+The RTD divisions support the institute with research and development of new production tools, this also includes involvement in many national and international research projects.

 WP1 SMHI will provide expertise in general with a focus on biological oceanographic processes WP2 SMHI will contribute with experiences from operating the swedish oceanographic buoys, a FerryBox system and with biological, chemical and physical oceanographic data for harmonisation of methods etc.